 This is a studio/lecture course in sculptural processes that furthers the techniques and concepts learned in ART 042.
 Increased skill in various sculptural materials is emphasized with the goal for students to employ sculpture as a means of personal expression, developing an individual visual vocabulary.
-The types and meanings of sculpture in contemporary society will be examined.
+Formats and concepts of sculpture in contemporary society will be examined.
+Field trips may be required.

-Lecture Hours: 2 Lab Hours: 4 Repeatable: No Grading: 0 Prerequisite: ART 042 with C or better Advisory Level: Read: 3 Write: 3 Math: 3 Transfer Status: CSU/UC Degree Applicable: AA/AS CSU GE: None IGETC: None District GE: None
+Prerequisite: ART 042 with C or better Advisory Level: Read: 3 Write: 3 Math: 3

+Transfer Status: CSU/UC Degree Applicable: AA/AS CSU GE: None IGETC: None District GE: None